Skip to content

 02Step

-Your recording becomes a waveform you can click through, with filler-word spikes flagged in red.
-The transcript flows below with every 'um' struck through and every weak phrase underlined — so the problems are in the page, not in a list.
+Your recording plays back as a click-through audio timeline next to your transcript.
+Every 'um' is struck through and every weak phrase underlined — so the problems are in the page, not buried in a list.

 0:14 / 0:42Pace 152 wpm3 fillers